bu-ma415/Rstudents-group-project/Report.md

 With additional time, richer contextual data, and a depper standardization between cities and terms, we would build a more comprehensive and complex analysis of the trends and findings related to food inspection.

 ## Conclusion

+This investigation examined food inspection records from several different angles: geospatial calculations, bigram patterns via restaurant type, seasonal trends through violation category, and longitudinal trends over ~20 years.
+In totality, our findings revealed a wealth of information about

+Though there were several notable limitations, conclusions can still be drawn from each analysis

+A restaurant’s location in Boston is associated with its overall likelihood of passing health inspections, specifically when considering how densely populated areas are with restaurants.

 ## References